raspberrypilearning/321-make-mentor-guide/en/step_6.md

 Design projects have much in common with many CoderDojo projects which offer choice to creators as well as the open challenges at the end of Code Club projects.

+ - you may wish to share your version of the project with the group for extra inspiration at the end of the sessio

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**Design**</span> means making decisions about the functioning or appearance of a project.
 It includes software engineering, visual design, usability and accessibility.
 </p>